 While it may seem that the key to efficient LIB recycling is product preparation prior to hydrometallurgical recovery, in fact that is not the case.
 The greatest challenge remains logistics – collecting enough batteries to support a viable enterprise.
 An inability to aggregate the feed for recycling plants is the main reason that recycling rates remain so low.

 Partnering with Envirostream Australia

 Given the CSIRO’s April 2019 forecast that the amount of discarded LIBs in Australia will grow from the 3,300 tonnes recorded in 2016 to between 100,000 and 188,000 tonnes by 2036, Lithium Australia believes more efficient recycling of battery waste is imperative.
-Therefore, Lithium Australia is investing in the logistical infrastructure necessary to recycle LIBs through a partnership with Envirostream Australia, which supports recycling nationwide and will apply its collection know-how to other jurisdictions in due course.
+Therefore, Lithium Australia has invested in the logistical infrastructure necessary to recycle LIBs through a partnership with Envirostream Australia, which supports battery recycling nationwide and will apply its collection know-how to other jurisdictions in due course.

 Australian Securities Exchange

 Lithium Australia NL is listed on the Australian Securities Exchange (ASX: LIT).